-Stat: Trichomoniasis is one of the most common sexually transmitted diseases, mainly affecting 16-to-35-year old females.
+Stat: Trichomoniasis is one of the most common sexually transmitted diseases, mainly affecting people younger than thirty-five years.

 What is it exactly?
 Trichomoniasis ("trick-oh-moe-nye-uh-sis") means an infection with Trichomonas vaginalis, a microscopic parasite found all over the world.

 About how many people have it?
-In the United States, it is estimated that over 7 million people become infected with trichomonas each year.
+In the United States, it is estimated that over 7 million people become infected with trichomoniasis each year.

 How is it spread?
 Trichomonas needs a warm and damp environment to live, so it cannot live on toilet seats, but it can live in the vagina, urethra, or bladder.
 This parasite does not usually grow well in the anus or mouth.
 Trichomonas is usually sexually transmitted when there is penis-vulva or vulva-vulva contact though it may rarely be passed by sharing damp towels, washcloths, or bathing suits.